Eos Just Made Recycling Your Empty Lip Balms Beyond Easy, So Why Not Go Green? — EXCLUSIVE

-Eos Lip Balm Tubes Are Now More Easily Recyclable Than Ever Thanks To This Super Green Brand Initiative — EXCLUSIVE
+Eos Lip Balm Spheres Are Now More Easily Recyclable Than Ever Thanks To This Super Green Brand Initiative — EXCLUSIVE

 When it was first released, eos lip balm—you know, that super cute sphere-shaped one—could be found in pretty much every millennial's purse.
 Just like any buzzy new product it experienced a wave of initial popularity headed by young people who loved both its unique pastel-hued packaging and the fact that it promised to be an environmentally conscious brand.
 As is natural, the brand's initial popularity has slightly wound down but thanks to a new recycling initiative that it's winding up and is set to revolutionize how consumers see plastic waste, "eos" is set to once again become a beauty buzzword.